TomGB/BeHappy/README.md

   loads the selected date from the data_array then updates the DOM with that information

+go_back()
+  method when back button is pressed to go from item selection to day view

 MISC
   Changing pages, setting pages to displayed and hidden, updating bits of the DOM such as currently selected date